9 Common Website Design Features That Hurt Conversions

 Too many choices will overload the senses and cause confusion.
 Limiting the choices will limit confusion.

-Give your audience clear and well-placed CTAs and the steps that will take them through your site in the most logical and satisfying order.
+Give your audience clear and well-placed CTAs and the steps to take them through your site in the most logical and satisfying order.
 Your conversion funnel will also help here by offering different audiences different buyer pathways to follow to meet their needs.

-Your web data analytics will help show a heat map and pathways that work, and which ones get abandoned so you can tweak and adjust the areas that are not working as well as repeat and strengthen the patterns that have great results.
+Your web data analytics will help show a heat map and pathways that work and which ones get abandoned so you can tweak and adjust the areas that are not working and repeat and strengthen the patterns that have great results.

 Have multiple points on every page where the reader can take the next step.
 Make sure the primary action is more prominent than the secondary one.

-It’s not just about clear and easy-to-follow content, it’s also down to great use of white space and formatting so that visitors can see directions and next steps easily at a glance.
+It’s not just about clear and easy-to-follow content, it’s also down to significant use of white space and formatting so visitors can see directions and next steps easily at a glance.

 Distractions